elisha2kyakpo1/JumpingSkiper/README.md

 # phaser3-RPG game
 In this project, I have built a browser game using the phaser game engine.
 Phaser is an HTML5 game framework that aims to help developers make powerful, cross-browser HTML5 games really quickly.
 It's a Microverse capstone project, and this time I was required to create a game to put into practice the ES6, Webpack, promises, JSON data, and functional programming.
-Users can play this game in the browser by using keyboard arrow keys.
+Users can play this game in the browser by using __keyboard arrow keys__.

+## Game design
+The game has two major files, a config file, and a game-scene file, the config file controls the browser window where the game is displayed, this is done either by webGL or HTML canvas element.
+The game-scene file controls game, from the initialization of keyboard controls to the introduction of bombs.
+The collectStars function checks if the number of stars is equal to zero using the countActive phaser function, if yes, the iterate function is called to release a set of stars.
+The game ends when a player and a bomb meet, this is made possible by hitBomb function, it pauses the physics and turns a player to face the camera, thereafter, a player is given a red color and set gameOverText.visible to true.

 ![Phaser world!](dist/img/phaser.png)